pragma-/pbot/doc/QuickStart.md

 as possible to match only the person it is intended for.
 Ideally, the user would have a NickServ account, a user-cloak given by the staff of the IRC server or a unique DNS name.

+To login, in your own IRC client, connected using the hostmask we just added, type the following command, in a private `/query` or `/msg`:

+    login <password>

+Now you can use `/msg` in your own IRC client to administrate PBot, instead of the terminal console.

 You can change your password with:

     my password <new password>